Burhanali2211/repo/README.md

-# Easyio Technologies
+# EasyIo.tech - Simplifying Technology

-A modern authentication and identity management solution with robust fallback mechanisms and standardized error handling.
+A modern technology platform dedicated to making innovation accessible, sustainable, and meaningful for everyone.
+From IoT and automation to student empowerment and business solutions.

 ## Recent Improvements